zero-sh/zero.sh/README.md

 - Fix bugs and [submit pull requests](https://github.com/zero-sh/zero.sh/pulls).
 - Write, clarify, or fix documentation.
 - Suggest or add new features.
+- Star this repository so it can be added to upstream Homebrew.

 ## Inspiration